harish-guda/scm-502/README.md

 # SCM 502

-Please refer to harish-guda.github.io/scm-502 for the course webpage.
+Please refer to the [course website](harish-guda.github.io/scm-502) for the course webpage.